kb777only/gow_overlay/README.md

 A transparent, always‑on‑top overlay for the PS2 classic *God of War* (emulated in PCSX2).
 Hit an enemy and a fiery number pops up over them, scales with the damage, floats up and fades – pinned to where the enemy is on screen, even as the camera moves.
 No game files are touched.

 ![demo](assets/demo.gif)

-*(demo with the EpicFX thresholds lowered so the effects show on every hit)*
+*(demo of the Inferno preset with EpicFX thresholds lowered for presentation purposes)*

 ## 🎮 What's New in v0.7.3